Pan-European Corridor X: Branch A (Corridor Xa)

 Corridor Xa runs between Graz, Austria and Zagreb, Croatia through Croatia, Slovenia, and Austria.

 Branch C (Corridor Xc)

 Corridor Xc follows the route Niš - Sofia - Plovdiv - Edirne - Istanbul.

+The Road corridor

-The road in Serbia from Niš to the Bulgarian border nearby Dimitrovgrad is recently upgraded to a motorway standard.
+2,300 km including branches, with the road in Serbia from Niš to the Bulgarian border nearby Dimitrovgrad recently upgraded to a motorway standard.
 The construction works in all sections are completed on November 9, 2019.

-In Bulgaria, I-8 road connect Sofia with the Serbian border, but Kalotina motorway is planned to supersede it.
+In Bulgaria, I-8 road connects Sofia with the Serbian border, but Kalotina motorway is planned to supersede it.
 Currently the transit traffic has to pass via the Sofia Ring Road, but a new bypass Northern Speed Tangent is under construction since 2015 and is expected to be completed in 2016.
 Trakia motorway (A1) runs from Sofia to Chirpan, where Maritsa motorway (A4), completed in October 2015, branches off to Turkey.

 In Turkey, Otoyol 3 motorway runs from Edirne to Istanbul.

+The main corridor X

+Comprises 1,452 km with much of the route following the former Yugoslav Brotherhood and Unity Highway.

+Austria

+187 km comprising the A10 Tauern Autobahn (E55) from Salzburg to Villach and the A11 Karawanken Autobahn (E61) to Slovenia by the 1991 Karawanks Tunnel.

+Slovenia

+The A2 Illyrian or Upper Carniolan motorway from the Austria border at Jesenice 182 km via Kranj and Ljubljana to Croatia at Obrežje, as the E61 to Ljubljana and the E70 to Zagreb.

+Croatia

+The A3 motorway (E70) Autocesta Bregana - Lipovac from the Slovenian border at Bregana 306 km via Zagreb and Novska to Serbia at Lipovac.

+Serbia

+495 km made up of the A3 motorway (E70) from the Croatian border at Tovarnik to Beograd and the A1 motorway (E75) south via Nis to North Macedonia at Sopot.

+North Macedonia

+The A1 motorway (E75) from Serbia at Tabanovce 207 km via Skopje and Veles to Greece at Bogorodica.

+Greece

+From North Macedonia at Idomeni 77 km as A1 Aegean Motorway (E75) to Thessaloniki.

+The Primary Railway corridor

+2,528 km, all electrified, comprising:

+Austria

+217 km double track, electrified using 15 kV 16.7 Hz AC from Salzburg, comprising part of the Salzburg-Tyrol Railway 67 km to Schwarzach-Sankt Veit, the Tauern Railway from Schwarzach-Sankt Veit 79 km to Spittal an der Drau, and the Rosen Valley Railway Route 221 from Villach 63 km dual track to Slovenia at Rosenbach.

+Slovenia

+186 km comprising the Tarvisio–Ljubljana Railway from the Austria border at Jesenice 66 km to Ljubljana and the Dobova–Ljubljana Railway 115 km via Zidani Most to Croatia at Dobova, electrified using the Italian 3 kV DC.